Call for papers:Â Young Scholars in the Baptist Academy 2014

 Planning team –Beth Newman (Baptist Theological Seminary at Richmond) Doug Henry, (Baylor University), Brad Creed (Samford University) Andy Chambers (Missouri Baptist University), Sheila Klopfer, (Georgetown College), Roger Ward (Georgetown College)

-The seminar will be held in a partnership with Regentâs Park College in the University of Oxford, located in âthe city of gleaming spires.â Prospective participants may apply by submitting a 750-word abstract and CV by March 1, 2013.
+The seminar will be held in a partnership with Regentâs Park College in the University of Oxford, located in âthe city of gleaming spires.â Prospective participants may apply by submitting a 500-word abstract and CV by March 1, 2014.
 Submissions are welcomed from any scholar identifying with the Baptist tradition, with preference given to junior level faculty at Baptist colleges and universities.
-Seminar participants will receive a $1000 stipend or qualified travel support, lodging, and meals.
-See www.georgetowncollege.edu/cdal/young-scholars for general information or contact Roger_Ward@georgetowncollege.edu.
+Seminar participants will receive a $1000 stipend or qualified travel support, lodging, and meals.Â Further information is available by contacting:Â Roger_Ward@georgetowncollege.edu.

 Young Scholars Information and Archives are available at georgetowncollege.edu/cdal/ysba